Causal Effects in Matching Mechanisms with Strategically Reported Preferences: Model

 A ``matching'' is described by a measurable function $\mu:\Omega \to \mathcal{J}^0$ that satisfies two conditions: for every $j\in\mathcal{J}$, (i) the mass of students matched to $j$ is less than or equal to the capacity of school $j$, i.e., $\mathbb P \{\omega: \mu(\omega) = j \} \leq q_j$; and (ii) the set of students who weakly prefer option $j \in \m{J}^0$ over their matching, i.e., $\{\omega: j \bar Q(\omega) \mu(\omega) \}$, is an open set.\footnote{ \cite{azevedo2016} impose the same condition to rule out multiplicity of stable matchings that differ in a set of types with measure zero.} For every student type $\omega$, $\mu(\omega)$ is either the school $j$ to which the student is matched or zero.
 When $\mu(\omega)=0$, the student is unmatched and takes an outside option.
 An important definition for this paper is that of stability. \begin{definition}[Stability] The matching $\mu: \Omega \to \m{J}^0$ is a stable matching if three conditions are satisfied for every $\omega \in \Omega$: (i) $\mu(\omega) \bar Q(\omega) 0$ (individual rationality); (ii) for any $j \in \m{J}$, if $j Q(\omega) \mu(\omega)$, then $j$ is full (no waste); and (iii) for any $j \in \m{J}$ that is full, if $\mu(\omega')=j$ and $ j Q(\omega) \mu(\omega)$, then $R_j(\omega') > R_j(\omega )$ (no justified envy). \end{definition}

 A mechanism $\varphi$ matches students to schools by mapping the students’ scores and submitted preference lists to schools.
 Student $\omega$ submits a preference list $P(\omega) \subseteq \m{J}$, which is an ordered list of her acceptable schools.
 For example, for $J=3$, if $Q(\omega)=\{1,2,0,3\}$, then $P(\omega)=\{1,2\}$, as long as the student submits her true list of acceptable schools.
 The number of schools in $P$, denoted $|P|$, is at least one because everyone participating in the match has at least one acceptable school.
 As with $\bar Q$, we also define $\bar P$ as the weak preference relation induced by $P$.
-A mechanism takes as inputs everyone's submitted preferences (i.e., a correspondence $P:\Omega \rightrightarrows \m{J}$) and everyone's scores (i.e., a vector-valued function $\bR:\Omega \to \m{R}$) and gives rise to a matching function.
+A mechanism takes as inputs everyone's submitted preferences (i.e., $P$ which is a mapping from $\Omega$ to an ordered subset of $\m{J}$) and everyone's scores (i.e., a vector-valued function $\bR:\Omega \to \m{R}$) and gives rise to a matching function.
 Formally, $\varphi(P,\bR):\Omega \to \m{J}^0$.
-We say a mechanism $\varphi$ is strategy proof if submitting her true ranking of acceptable schools is weakly dominant for every student---in other words, if any student $\omega$'s misreporting of $P$ never leads to a better option and sometimes leads to a worse option, depending on what other students submit.
+We say a mechanism $\varphi$ is strategy proof if, for every student, submitting the true ranking of acceptable schools is a weakly dominant strategy---in other words, any student $\omega$'s misreporting of $P$ never leads to a better option and sometimes leads to a worse option, depending on what other students submit.
 We say a student is a truth-teller if her $P$ equals her true ranking of acceptable schools.
 Otherwise, we say she is strategic or not a truth-teller.